ajsmth/rn-tools/packages/navigation/readme.md

 ## Routing

 The `Router` component registers route handlers.
-When your app receives a deep link it will check these routes and evoke any handler that matches:
+When your app receives a deep link it will check these routes and invoke any handler that matches:

 ```tsx
 import { Router } from "@rn-toolkit/navigation";